-- (a) Primary uses are dwelling house, private road and additional use rights as specified in paragraph (b). - (b) Additional use rights which may be exercised by the occupant of a property are home occupation, bed and breakfast establishment, second dwelling and home child care, subject to the following conditions: - Except for a second dwelling, only one of the activities listed as additional use rights shall be conducted on any land unit as a primary use.
-Where more than one such activity is required, the City's approval shall be obtained; - (ii) The dominant use of the property shall be a dwelling house for accommodation of a single family: - (iii) The proprietor of the activity concerned shall live on the property; - (iv) The conditions stipulated in items 23, 24, 25 or 53 (whichever is applicable) shall be adhered to; - (v) Any new structure or alteration to the property to accommodate an additional use right shall be compatible with the residential character of the area, particularly with regard to the streetscape, and shall be capable of reverting to use as part of the dwelling house, second dwelling or outbuilding concerned; and - (vi) No more than three employees shall be engaged by the occupant in the activity concerned.
+- (a) Primary uses are dwelling house, private road and additional use rights as specified in paragraph (b). - (b) Additional use rights which may be exercised by the occupant of a property are home occupation, bed and breakfast establishment, second dwelling, third dwelling and home child care, subject to the following conditions: - (i) Except for a second dwelling, only one of the activities listed as additional use rights shall be conducted on any land unit as a primary use.
+Where more than one such activity is required, the City's approval shall be obtained; - (ii) The dominant use of the property shall be a dwelling house for accommodation of a single family: - (iii) The proprietor of the activity concerned shall live on the property; - (iv) The conditions stipulated in items 23, 24, 25, 25A or 25B (whichever is applicable) shall be adhered to; - (v) Any new structure or alteration to the property to accommodate an additional use right shall be compatible with the residential character of the area, particularly with regard to the streetscape, and shall be capable of reverting to use as part of the dwelling house, second dwelling, third dwelling or outbuilding concerned; and - (vi) No more than three employees shall be engaged by the occupant in the activity concerned.

+'''

 [Para. (b) substituted by s.
-33(a) of City of Cape Town: Municipal Planning Amendment By-Law, 2016]
+33 (a) of City of Cape Town: Municipal Planning Amendment By-Law, 2016] [Para. (b) substituted by s.
+31 (a) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]

+'''

-(c) Consent uses are utility service, place of instruction, place of worship, house shop, institution, guest house, rooftop base telecommunication station, wind turbine infrastructure, open space, urban agriculture, veterinary practice and halfway house.
+(c) Consent uses are utility service, place of instruction, place of worship, house shop, institution, guest house, minor rooftop base telecommunication station, rooftop base telecommunication station, wind turbine infrastructure, open space, urban agriculture, veterinary practice and halfway house.

+'''

 [Para. (c) substituted by s.
-33(b) of City of Cape Town: Municipal Planning Amendment By-Law, 2016]
+33 (b) of City of Cape Town: Municipal Planning Amendment By-Law, 2016] [Para. (c) substituted by s.
+31 (b) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]

-(a) Floor factor
+'''